 Because HSAs must be paired with a high-deductible health plan, your health insurance premiums are normally much lower than a typical PPO plan with a $500 or $1,000 deductible.
 The savings from the lower premiums along with the tax-free deductions could be $5,000 or more every year.

 However, with an HSA, you may have a higher major medical deductible, and you won’t enjoy office visit and prescription co-pay benefits typical of PPO and HMO plans.
 Still, for the large majority of consumers, HSAs produce a net financial gain.

 - Reduced health insurance premium

 - Reduced rate of increase in health insurance premium

 - Out-of-pocket health care expenses paid with pre-tax funds

 Example of HSA Plan Savings

 Below is an example comparing how much a typical PPO plan with a $500 deductible and 80% coinsurance might cost, compared to a typical HSA plan with a $2200 family deductible and 100% coinsurance.
-This example is based on the average health insurance premium of an individual with a family of four living in Chicago, with $1700 in medical expenses and $450 in expenses for dental care, contacts and eyeglasses.
-This illustrates the difference in plan costs if the plan holder is in a 28% federal tax bracket, pays the 3% Texas state income tax, and deposits $5,800, the maximum 2008 contribution allowed, into his HSA.
+This example is based on the average health insurance premium of an individual with a family of four living in Austin, with $1700 in medical expenses and $450 in expenses for dental care, contacts and eyeglasses.
+This illustrates the difference in plan costs if the plan holder is in a 28% federal tax bracket, if they paid a 3% Texas state income tax, and deposits $5,800, the maximum 2008 contribution allowed, into his HSA.